OpenSourceFellows/amplify/.github/ISSUE_TEMPLATE/hackathon-design-onboarding.md

-Hi and welcome to being part of ProgramEquity via Advocats or MLH Fellows!
+Hi and welcome to being part of ProgramEquity via the Dare to Dream Hackathon!
 Here is a self paced guide to get familiar with the projects stack as well as how to use available resources.

 **Resources:**
 - [Project Board]() Pick an issue